gravitational/teleport/docs/2.0/admin-guide.md

 $ tctl auth --type=user export > teleport-user-ca.pub
 ```

-* To allow access per-user, append the contents of `teleport-user-ca.pub` to
+To allow access per-user, append the contents of `teleport-user-ca.pub` to
   `~/.ssh/authorized_keys`.

-* To allow access for all users:
+To allow access for all users:

   * Edit `teleport-user-ca.pub` and remove `cert-authority` from the start of line.
   * Copy `teleport-user-ca.pub` to `/etc/ssh/teleport-user-ca.pub`
   * Update `sshd` configuration (usually `/etc/ssh/sshd_config`) to point to this
-  file:
+  file: `TrustedUserCAKeys /etc/ssh/teleport-user-ca.pub`

-    ```
-    TrustedUserCAKeys /etc/ssh/teleport-user-ca.pub
-    ```

-### Integrating with Ansible
+## Integrating with Ansible

-Ansible is using OpenSSH client by default, this makes it compatible with Teleport without any extra work except
-configuring OpenSSH client to work with Teleport Proxy:
+Ansible is uses the OpenSSH client by default.
+This makes it compatible with Teleport without any extra work, except configuring OpenSSH client to work with Teleport Proxy:

 * configure your OpenSSH to connect to Teleport proxy and user `tsh agent` socket
 * enable scp mode in the Ansible config file (default is `/etc/ansible/ansible.cfg`):